 Katie Pilone, a native of Mason, Ohio, received her primary instruction from The Otto M. Budig Academy of Cincinnati Ballet.
 Ms. Pilone had the honor of dancing with the Cincinnati Ballet’s corps de ballet as an academy student in various productions, including The Nutcracker, Giselle, A Midsummer’s Night Dream, Cinderella, and The Sleeping Beauty.
 She spent her summers studying at Boston Ballet, American Ballet Theater, Kaatsbaan Extreme Ballet, BalletMet, and Kansas City Ballet.
 Ms. Pilone continued her training and education at Butler University in Indianapolis, IN, where her repertoire included roles in The Nutcracker, The Sleeping Beauty, Cinderella, Giselle, and Swan Lake.
 Favorite leading roles include Four Little Swans in Swan Lake, Flower Soloist in The Nutcracker, and the principal role in Gerald Arpino’s Viva Vivaldi.
 Ms. Pilone also toured Eastern Europe with the Butler Ballet and performed with the National Schools of ballet in Warsaw and Poznan, Poland, and the National Conservatories of Bratislava, Slovakia and Prague, Czech Republic.
 Katie graduated from Butler University in 2016 with a Bachelor of Science in Dance Arts Administration and a minor in Marketing.
 In 2016, she joined Kentucky Ballet Theater under the direction of Norbe Risco.
-Ms. Pilone is pursuing her professional career next season as a dancer with the Kentucky Ballet Theatre.
-Katie is very excited to be joining the Kansas City Dance Festival team for the third year.
+Ms. Pilone is currently a Studio Company member at Oklahoma City Ballet.
+Katie is very excited to be joining the Kansas City Dance Festival team for her fourth year.